sajidhamdard/learnjavascript/Interview Questions/interview-questions-hindi.md

 person.greet.call(anotherPerson); // Output: Hello, my name is Jane Doe
 ```

-- `apply`: It is similar to the `call` method, but it accepts an array of arguments instead of individual arguments.
-The first argument represents the value of `this`, and the second argument is an array or an array-like object containing the arguments to be passed to the function.

 Example:
 ```
 const numbers = [1, 2, 3, 4, 5];